 Long shots showing the whole ship's exterior were produced by Digital Domain.
 A 1/20 scale model was filmed and computer-generated images of people, ocean and smoke were added.
 For one scene, James Cameron instructed them to "imagine we're making a commercial for White Star Lines and we need beautiful shots sweeping around the ship from a helicopter."

 This was the first time the Best Song Oscar (for "My Heart Will Go On") was won by a non-musical Best Picture winner.
-Best Song Oscar had been won by Best Picture winner only twice before (Going My Way and Gigi, both musicals).
+Best Song Oscar had been won by Best Picture winner only twice before (Going My Way (1944) and Gigi (1958), both musicals).

 Lorcan Cranitch was the first choice for the role of Thomas Andrews after James Cameron was impressed with his performance as DS Jimmy Beck in "Cracker".
 Victor Garber was cast after Cranitch turned the role down.